 We would be happy to put you on our distribution list to receive College press releases and statements.
 Please contact the communications team using the details below if you wish to be added to our distribution list.

-For all other communications queries, please contact the RCSEd Communications Team at 0131 527 1593 or email firstname.lastname@example.org.
+For press and media inquiries, please contact our Communications & PR Team at 0131 527 1593 or email firstname.lastname@example.org.

 Latest Press Statements issued by The Royal College of Surgeons of Edinburgh (RCSEd):

 The Confederation of Postgraduate Schools of Surgery in England issue statement regarding the Improving Surgical Training (IST) pilot